glowing-bear/glowing-bear/README.md

 `$ ./run_tests.sh`

- We'd also like to ask you to join our IRC channel, #glowing-bear on freenode, so we can discuss your ideas and changes.
+ We'd also like to ask you to join our IRC channel, #glowing-bear on libera, so we can discuss your ideas and changes.

 If you're curious about the projects we're using, here's a list: [AngularJS](https://angularjs.org/), [Bootstrap](http://getbootstrap.com/), [Underscore](http://underscorejs.org/), [favico.js](http://lab.ejci.net/favico.js/), Emoji provided free by [Emoji One](http://emojione.com/), and [zlib.js](https://github.com/imaya/zlib.js).
 Technology-wise, [WebSockets](https://en.wikipedia.org/wiki/WebSocket) are the most important part, but we also use [local storage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage), the [Notification Web API](https://developer.mozilla.org/en/docs/Web/API/notification), and last (but not least) [Apache Cordova](https://cordova.apache.org/) for our mobile app (currently unmaintained and unavailable).